Circularity of Thermodynamical Material Networks: Indicators, Examples, and Algorithms: Introduction

 \section{Introduction}

-The traditional economy extracts finite natural resources through mining and disposes of waste products in landfills.
-This is defined as the ``linear'' economy, which is unsustainable in the long-term both at the extraction stage due to the finiteness of minerals and at the disposal stage due to the increase of pollution.
-A ``circular'' economy has been proposed to address the problem by closing as much as possible the flow of materials through an increase of reuse, repair, refurbishment and recycle of goods \cite{EllenMacArthurFoundation}.
+A ``linear'' economy extracts finite natural resources through mining and disposes of waste products in landfills.
+This is unsustainable in the long-term both at the extraction stage due to the finiteness of minerals and at the disposal stage due to the associated risk of pollution.
+A ``circular'' economy has been proposed to address the problem by closing as much as possible the flow of materials through an increase of reuse, repair, refurbishment and recycling of goods \cite{EllenMacArthurFoundation}.
 As for any emerging field, defining the theoretical foundations of a circular economy is an active area of research \cite{suarez2019operational}.
 In particular, it is of paramount importance to clearly define the indicators of material circularity since we cannot pursue the optimization of concepts that are not clearly measurable.